rsreza/Explanable-AI-for-Attribution-of-Weather-forecasts/README.md

 ### Data and Model Preparation

+The FengWu model is a state-of-the-art deep learning-based global weather forecasting system developed by the **OpenEarthLab** research team.
+It has demonstrated skillful forecasts beyond 10 days lead time, competing with and sometimes surpassing traditional numerical weather prediction (NWP) models.
+The model is built on a transformer-based architecture and is trained on 37 vertical levels of atmospheric data.
+For ease of use and real-time evaluation, the pre-trained model provided by the FengWu team is released with 13 vertical levels, making it compatible with operational analysis data.

+The official FengWu repository provides:
+- Pre-trained ONNX models (`fengwu_v1.onnx` and `fengwu_v2.onnx`)
+- Sample input data for inference
+- Comprehensive documentation on data format and model specifications
+- Inference code for generating weather forecasts

+For more technical details, please refer to the [FengWu paper on arXiv](https://arxiv.org/abs/2304.02948) and the [official FengWu GitHub repository](https://github.com/OpenEarthLab/FengWu).

 #### 1. Download the FengWu Model

 This framework is compatible with the transfer learning version of the FengWu model, which is fine-tuned with analysis data up to 2021.